Timeline of the 2022 Russian invasion of Ukraine: 10 March

-Turkey hosted a tri-lateral meeting between foreign ministers in Antalya.
-Dmytro Kuleba, the Ukrainian Foreign minister, described his meeting with Lavrov as difficult, and said it yielded no result.
+Turkey hosted a trilateral meeting between foreign ministers in Antalya.
+Dmytro Kuleba, the Ukrainian foreign minister, described his meeting with Lavrov as difficult and said it yielded no result.
 The Russian Defense Ministry said that Russian forces would open humanitarian corridors everyday to Russia from 10:00.

 A senior US Defense Department official said that west of Kyiv, Russian military had advanced by about 5 km closer to central Kyiv, in the vicinity of Hostomel Airport.
 The column advancing from the east was meanwhile 40 kilometres away from Kyiv.
 He also said that Chernihiv was now "isolated".
 Ukrainian forces ambushed a Russian column in Brovary Raion and forced it to retreat after destroying several tanks and killing a tank commander.

 The Russian convoy approaching Kyiv from the north had largely dispersed and redeployed, according to Maxar Technologies.
 UK's Ministry of Defence said that Russia was likely regrouping for an attack on Kyiv.

 A Soviet-era drone crashed in Zagreb, the capital city of Croatia.